Unsupervised Monocular Depth Estimation Based on Hierarchical Feature-Guided Diffusion: Introduction

-In contrast, generative-based methods \cite{gan_vo}-\cite{mc_gan} abandon the hard-fitting used in discriminative network to establish explicit mappings.
-Instead, they adopt a soft-fitting approach by learning the joint distribution between image and depth to create an implicit relationship, effectively simulating the effect of having infinite training data.
-This training strategy endows the generative network with greater robustness.
-In this work, we aim to explore the application of generative networks in self-supervised monocular depth estimation and develop a more robust approach.
+In contrast, generative-based monocular depth estimation methods \cite{gan_vo, masked_gan, mc_gan} could interpret the intrinsic distribution of depth by learning the joint probability distribution between images and depth.
+This approach exhibits greater robustness and adaptability when faced with novel data samples.
+Even when the input image is perturbed, such as the aforementioned scenarios, the model provides more accurate and robust depth estimation benefiting from the understanding of image and depth distribution.
+Kaneko et al. \cite{gan_denoise} demonstrate the strong robustness of generative networks when dealing with noisy images.
+In this work, we aim to continue to explore the application of generative networks in depth estimation and develop a robust unsupervised monocular depth estimation method.

-Inspired by the robustness of generative-based diffusion model \cite{ddpm} by its unique denoising training process, we propose a self-supervised monocular depth estimation framework based on the diffusion model.
-It recovers the image depth from a random distribution via the denoising process guided by image, as shown in Fig. \ref{DDN}.
-To further utilize the unique denoising capabilities of the diffusion model, we explore the guidance of image features during the denoising process.
-Based on the varying impact of perturbations on different layers of image features, we propose a novel hierarchical feature-guided denoising (HFGD) module, which is illustrated in Fig. \ref{HFGD}.
-As we gradually integrate hierarchical image features into each level of the denoising network, the guidance information progresses from noise-susceptible spatial geometric features to robust semantic features.
-This approach can enhance the model robustness while making full use of the image features.
+Inspired by the successful application of a well-converging generative-based diffusion model \cite{ddim} in image feature enhancement \cite{dif_enhance} and panoptic segmentation \cite{dif_seg}, we propose an unsupervised monocular depth estimation framework based on the diffusion model, as shown in Fig.\ref{framework}.
+In this framework, we design a diffusion depth network by integrating the diffusion model into the depth estimation subnetwork, as illustrated in Fig.\ref{DDN}.
+The diffusion depth network iteratively refines a random distribution via a denoising process guided by an image, ultimately recovering depth from the random distribution.
+To enhance the model's capacity to learn and interpret the joint distribution of depth under image guidance, we propose a novel hierarchical feature-guided denoising module (HFGD), as illustrated in Fig.\ref{HFGD}.
+As we gradually integrate image pyramid features into each level of the denoising network, the guidance information evolves from low-level spatial geometric features to high-level semantic features.
+This approach allows for a more comprehensive utilization of the image, enhancing the model's interpretation of the depth feature distribution.